-Allocations (including the consumption of the user's own grid due to losses) should be made by the Access Contract Holder based on metering and calculations as agreed with the BRP's active within the Access Point.
+Data for the allocations (including the consumption of the Grid User's internal grid due to internal losses if a specific BRP is designated to source these losses) should be made available by the ACH based on metering and/or calculations as agreed with the BRPs active within the Access Point.
+All tasks necessary to make the allocations for the different BRPs (management of metering data, calculations...) are the responsibility of the ACH.

-Allocations will be communicated by the ACH to the BRPs, Suppliers and Elia on a daily basis in a standardized file template (EXPORT92 or MIG 6) as can be found in the "Metering Manual" published on Elia's website15.
+Allocations will be communicated by the ACH to the BRPs, Suppliers and Elia on a daily basis in a standardized file template (EXPORT92 or MIG 6) as can be found in the "Metering Manual" published on Elia's website.